Sitting in silence, on a cushion, crossed-legged, straight-spined and still. A bit of a nightmare, right?

 And that’s it.
 See what happens when you make your practice longer or shorter.
 Check it out on different days and different times as your experience will likely vary.
 Play and experiment, adjust and make it yours.

-A word of caution if you are a trauma survivor: if you find paying attention to a specific area of the body triggering, redirect your attention away and towards neutral stimuli.
+A word of caution if you are a trauma survivor: if you find paying attention to anything specific triggering, redirect your attention away and towards neutral stimuli.
 You can greatly benefit from mindfulness, just be sure that you have a skilled mindfulness teacher to guide you.